Hybrid quantum image classification and federated learning for hepatic steatosis diagnosis: Results

 The proposed architecture is of the horizontal federated learning type, in which each client trains its own model on its own device and then sends its parameters to the server, which after aggregating them sends a new model to the clients.
 The aggregation strategy used is the vanilla federated average~\cite{pmlr-v54-mcmahan17a} strategy, in which all clients were used in both the training and validation phases.

 The data set was balanced where the number of samples available for each client was the same and equally divided between the two classes, and no samples were used by two different clients.

-In all simulations, the common model to be trained is the same as in the centralised case and in order to avoid overfitting in the training phase in each client the number of training epochs was less than those used in the centralised case.
-Specifically, 15 rounds were carried out at server level and 1 epoch locally.
+In all simulations, the common model to be trained is the same as in the centralized case and in order to avoid overfitting in the training phase in each client, the number of training epochs was less than those used in the centralized case.
+Specifically, 15 rounds were carried out at the server level and one epoch~ locally.

-As in the centralised case, we performed cross-validation by dividing the dataset into $2$ parts: training and testing in a ratio of $8$ to $2$, resulting in $5$ models.
+As in the centralized case, we performed cross-validation by dividing the dataset into two parts: training and testing in a ratio of $8$ to $2$, resulting in five models.

 We performed two types of simulation.
-The first one involved the use of almost the entire dataset, i.e. $4000$ samples, increasing the number of clients, i.e. $4$, $8$, $16$ and $32$, collaborating in the training.
-Thus, in the $4$-client case, each client used a quarter of the samples used in the centralised case, i.e.: $1000$, while each doubling of the number of clients corresponded to a halving of the available samples.
-As shown in Fig.~\ref{fig:acc_combined}, in all the cases the accuracy is higher than $90\%$ also in the $32$-client case where each client is using only 125 samples as dataset.
+The first one involved the use of almost the entire dataset, i.e.,~ $4000$ samples, increasing the number of clients, i.e., $4$, $8$, $16$ and $32$, collaborating in the training.
+Thus, in~the four-client case, each client used a quarter of the samples used in the centralized case, i.e.,~ $1000$, while each doubling of the number of clients corresponded to a halving of the available samples.
+As shown in Figure~\ref{fig:acc_combined}, in all the cases the accuracy is higher than $90\%$ also in the $32$-client case where each client is using only 125 samples as~a dataset.

-The second one involved reducing the dataset available in the clients, i.e. from $1000$ representing the entire dataset to 50 samples representing one twentieth of it, leaving the number of clients unchanged.
-As shown in Fig.~\ref{fig:acc_combined}, we can obtain results above $90\%$ with only $125$ samples in each client in the case of a large number of clients, i.e.: $32$, and in all likelihood even with only 100 samples by increasing the number of clients.
+The second one involved reducing the dataset available in the clients, i.e., from $1000$ representing the entire dataset to 50 samples representing one-twentieth of it, leaving the number of clients unchanged.
+As shown in Figure~\ref{fig:acc_combined}, we can obtain results above $90\%$ with only $125$ samples in each client in the case of a large number of clients, i.e.,~ $32$, and in all likelihood even with only 100 samples by increasing the number of clients.

-In addition, by increasing the dataset by a small amount, up to 250 samples, even just collaboration among a few clients, e.g.: 4, allows for accuracy rates comparable to those of the experienced pathologist, representing valuable technical support that can be used by physicians at the time of diagnosis.
+In addition, increasing the dataset by a small amount, up to 250 samples, even just collaboration among a few clients, e.g., four, allows for accuracy rates comparable to those of the experienced pathologist, representing valuable technical support that can be used by physicians at the time of diagnosis.

-Instead, the use of a very small dataset, i.e.: 50, does not allow to obtain neither acceptable nor stable results in fact turn out to be less than $60\%$ and to deteriorate as the number of clients involved in the training increases.
+Instead, the use of a very small dataset, i.e., 50, does not allow for obtaining either acceptable or stable results, in fact, it turns out to be less than $60\%$ and deteriorates as the number of clients involved in the training increases.

 Another important result of this approach is shown in Table~\ref{tab:FL_statistic} and is that for~the same number of examples available in each client, increasing the number of clients involved in federated learning produces more stable and robust results.